Business Administration Course Descriptions

 ACC 201 Financial Accounting

-This course introduces the student to generally accepted accounting principles, basic accounting systems, accounting theory, and financial statements.
+The purpose of this course is to introduce the student to generally-accepted accounting principles, basic accounting systems, accounting theory, and financial statements.

 ACC 306 Managerial Accounting

 Prerequisites: ACC 201, MAT 100 or MAT 105 or MAT 111 or MAT 122 or BUA 210 or MAT 130

 A continuation of ACC 201 with concentration on corporate financial statements and the basics of managerial cost accounting.
 Applications are designed to provide exposure to analysis and interpretation of accounting data for managerial planning, control, and decision-making.

 A course in resume writing, interviewing skills, techniques for personal enhancement, and international business etiquette; supplies the student with criteria beyond academics for acceptance into the world of work and future entry-level management positions.

 BUA 310 International Business